Table of Contents

 The biopsy type your doctor recommends will largely depend upon the characteristics of the mass in question.

 • Fine-needle aspiration biopsy: This is generally performed on lumps that can be physically detected, as the physician will often guide the needle into the lump manually, though an ultrasound guide might also be used.
 In this kind of biopsy, the patient will lie flat on an examination table, and the doctor will insert a thin needle into the mass.
-A fine-needle aspiration biopsy is often performed when the physician suspects that the pathologist won’t require a large sample size, and if the doctor believes the mass is fluid rather than a tumor, although the needle can still extract cells from a solid cyst.
+A fine-needle aspiration biopsy is often performed when the physician suspects that the pathologist won’t require a large sample size, and if the doctor believes the mass is fluid rather than a tumor, though the needle can extract cells from a solid cyst.

 • Core needle biopsy: A core needle biopsy extracts a higher volume of tissue than a fine-needle aspiration biopsy.
 The core needle is larger, and the procedure is typically guided with imaging equipment, either an ultrasound device or MRI, though freehand core needle biopsy might be appropriate when the lump can be felt through the skin.